-Net realized gains (losses) on investments were \$11.2 million, \$(10.7) million, and \$16.3 million for the years ended December 31, 2016, 2015, and 2014, respectively.
-Net realized gains on investments in 2016 were primarily the result of the sale of equity securities as part of a re-balancing of our equity investments portfolio to meet cash needs at the holding company, and to provide cash to support the internal restructuring of our insurance subsidiaries.
-Those gains were partially offset by \$5.8 million in other-than-temporary impairments of certain equity securities due to our intent to sell securities, and the downturn in the energy sector during that year.
+Net realized gains (losses) on investments were \$7.4 million, \$11.2 million, and \$(10.7) million for the years ended December 31, 2017, 2016, and 2015, respectively.
+Net realized gains on investments in 2017 were primarily related to sales of municipal securities, whose proceeds were reinvested in taxable fixed maturity securities, and sales of equity securities as part of a routine rebalancing of our equity portfolio.
+Those gains were partially offset by \$1.4 million in other-than temporary impairments of certain fixed maturity and equity securities due to our intent to sell those securities and/or the severity and duration of the change in fair value of those securities.
+Net realized gains on investments in 2016 were primarily the result of the sale of equity securities as part of a routine rebalancing of our equity portfolio to meet cash needs at the holding company, and to provide cash to support the internal restructuring of our insurance subsidiaries.
+Those gains were partially offset by \$5.8 million in other-than-temporary impairments of certain equity securities due to our intent to sell those securities, and the downturn in the energy sector during that year.
 Net realized losses on investments in 2015 were primarily the result of other-than-temporary impairments of certain equity securities during the fourth quarter due to the downturn in the energy sector during that year.
-The net realized gains on investments for the year ended December 31, 2014 was primarily related to a re-balancing of our equity investment portfolio.
 Additional information regarding our Investments is set forth under "-Liquidity and Capital Resources-Investments" and Note 6 in the Notes to our Consolidated Financial Statements.